chrisgrieser/alfred-read-later/README.md

 <img alt="showcase" width=70% src="https://github.com/chrisgrieser/alfred-read-later/assets/73286100/b82dbf42-370d-4faa-aaad-b2f4291be331">

 ## Usage
-- Use the keyword `rl` to add the current tab of the frontmost browser to your read-later-list.
+- Use the keyword `rl` to add the current tab of the front-most browser to your read-later-list.
 - Any item in your reading list also shows up when using the keyword `rl`.
     - <kbd>⏎</kbd>: Open the item in your browser and mark it as read.